Year of entry 2023

 The Postgraduate Diploma typically involves 16 months study time to complete all eight modules.

 The three compulsory (foundation) modules are usually studied in the order below from the start of your course.
 Each of the six optional (development) modules run once per year and start on fixed dates.
+The start date for each module is provided below.

 Compulsory (foundation) modules